ckeditor/ckeditor5/docs/features/ui-language.md

 If you want to help translate CKEditor 5 into your native language, join the [CKEditor 5 project on Transifex](https://www.transifex.com/ckeditor/ckeditor5/).
 Your help will be much appreciated!

-See the demo of the editor in German:
+See the demo of the editor in Spanish:

 {@snippet features/ui-language}